⇦ Back

 reticulate can only bind to copies of Python built with '--enable-shared'.

-On Ubuntu, if you install Python a different way (eg by using apt-get) then you can download the shared library libpython as an Ubuntu package, eg libpython3.11 for Python 3.11:
+On Ubuntu, if you install Python a different way (eg by using apt) then you can download the shared library libpython as an Ubuntu package, eg libpython3.11 for Python 3.11:

 Usage

-• If this doesn’t work, you will need to create a Build System manually:
+• If this doesn’t work and you see No Build System in the lower left-hand corner you will need to create a Build System manually

 Creating an R Markdown Build System Manually